stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 ## An Important Note

-The 'JavaScript' code used by the Micro:Bit is actually [TypeScript](https://www.typescriptlang.org/).
+The 'JavaScript' code used by the Micro:Bit is actually <a href="https://www.typescriptlang.org/">TypeScript</a>.
-TypeScript isn't natively supported by the browser, so we have to [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) it into JavaScript.
+TypeScript isn't natively supported by the browser, so we have to <a href="https://en.wikipedia.org/wiki/Source-to-source_compiler">transpile</a> it into JavaScript.
 The method is quite straightforward:

-1. [Install npm](https://www.npmjs.com/get-npm) by clicking the link and following the instructions for your operating system
+1. <a href="https://www.npmjs.com/get-npm">Install npm</a> by clicking the link and following the instructions for your operating system
 1. Install TypeScript by running <code>npm install -g typescript</code> in the command line
 1. With your code in a file named <code>myCode.ts</code>, navigate to that folder and run <code>tsc myCode.ts</code>